Frequently Asked Questions

 As a general rule, we try to ship all orders within 24 hours.
 There may be times that it may take as much as 3 to 5 days to ship during the heavy early season planting times, but we have trained help on hand to carry the extra load.

 What are your shipping charges?

-We charge $1.75 for 1-3 packages of seed.
-(This would be lower if we didn't have to pay the bank processing fees).
-We charge $2.50 for 4-9 packages of seed.
+We charge $3.00 for 1-15 packages of seed.
 And our highest fee is just $5.00, regardless of how many packages of seed you order at one time.
 We'll pay the difference!
 All orders above $75.00 are shipped for Free!

 You offer custom labeling?

 Yes, because we like to be able to support fund raising efforts for schools and groups, we can custom design our labels to support your cause.
 Our minimum requirement is that you have to order seeds in multiples of 10, which is how many labels come to each sheet.
 We can not afford to toss the unwanted ones, and still be able to offer such a great number of seeds at such a low cost.
 Best yet, is that we do not charge any extra fees for this service, so it is also a great way to say"Merry Christmas", "Happy New Year", or even "Happy Birthday" to your friends and family.